EU’s New 2030 Climate Target Signals Accelerated Renewable Deployment

-The EU will increase its 2030 emission reduction target to “at least 55 percent” up from 40 percent, Ursula von der Leyen, president of the European Commission confirmed Wednesday.
+The EU will increase its 2030 emission reduction target to “at least 55 percent” up from 40 percent, Ursula von der Leyen, president of the European Commission, confirmed Wednesday.

 The change will be introduced as an amendment to the EU's climate law.
-The Commission is likely to have found a target that is achievable and politically palatable to all member states.
+The EC is likely to have found a target that is achievable and politically palatable to all member states.
 While some member states were already happy with a 40 percent goal, some environmental groups wanted to move to 65 percent.

 “Our impact assessment clearly shows that meeting this target would put the EU firmly on track for climate neutrality by 2050 and for meeting our Paris Agreement obligations,” said von der Leyen.

-Further details were also revealed on Thursday of the €672.5 billion ($807 billion) coronavirus recovery package that contains the EU Green Deal, including the condition that 37 percent of the funds will be used to meet green objectives.
+Further details were also revealed on Thursday of the €672.5 billion ($807 billion) coronavirus recovery package that contains the EU Green Deal, including the condition that 37 percent of the funds will be used to meet clean-energy objectives.

-Manon Duffour, the head of the Brussels office at energy and environment think tank E3G, said the new emissions reduction target was a substantial shift in position.
+Manon Dufour, the head of the Brussels office at energy and environment think tank E3G, said the new emissions-reduction target is a substantial shift in position.

-“I think 55 percent is a very positive step for Europe and honestly, it would have been unbelievable just a year ago,” she told GTM in an interview.
+“I think 55 percent is a very positive step for Europe, and honestly, it would have been unbelievable just a year ago,” she told GTM in an interview.
 “It’s significant domestically but also internationally in terms of raised pledges for the Paris Agreement.”

 What does it mean for renewables?

-The increased target should signpost an uptick in renewable energy as electrification ramps up.
-Duffour said it should be sufficient for investors, developers and national governments to accelerate deployment, even while work continues to distribute funding and develop new support mechanisms.
+The increased target seems likely to signal an uptick in renewable energy as electrification ramps up.
+Dufour said it should be sufficient for investors, developers and national governments to accelerate deployment, even while work continues to distribute funding and develop new support mechanisms.

 A leaked document, circulated on Wednesday, showed that the share of renewables in the electricity mix would have to rise from around 32 percent to at least 65 percent by 2030.
-In terms of total energy demand, renewables will have to reach 38-40 percent compared to the 33 percent expected under current policies.
-Reuters reported that an additional €350 billion of energy investment would be required from 2021-2030.
+In terms of total energy demand, renewables will have to reach 38 to 40 percent compared to the 33 percent expected under current policies.
+Reuters reported that an additional €350 billion of energy investment would be required from 2021 to 2030.

-The exact pace of renewables growth required is now being consulted on by the Commission ahead of it presenting its plan next June.
+The exact pace of renewables growth required is now being consulted on by the commission ahead of it presenting its plan next June.

-Speaking at a press conference on Thursday, energy commissioner Kadri Simson reiterated the direction of travel.
-Oil consumption would have to fall by a third in a decade, Simson said, while transportation powered by renewable sources — including electricity, biofuels and green hydrogen — would have to increase to 24 percent.
+Speaking at a press conference on Thursday, energy commissioner Kadri Simson reiterated the overarching trajectory of the efforts.
+Oil consumption will have to fall by a third in a decade's time, Simson said, while transportation powered by renewable sources — including electricity, biofuels and green hydrogen — will have to increase to 24 percent of the total.

 “Our careful assessment shows that this is doable,” she said adding that the bloc could not “cram for this exam” at the last minute.